bondadhh/Vessel_Segmentation/README.md

 ### Data

-The Original data is from VAMPIRE https://vampire.computing.dundee.ac.uk/vesselseg.html They have Ultra Wide field view of Retinal Images which gives much more window in the images for examining the vessels.
+The Original data is from VAMPIRE https://vampire.computing.dundee.ac.uk/vesselseg.html.
+They have Ultra Wide field view of Retinal Images which gives much more scope for examining the vessels.
+Whereas the original Retinal Fundus Images don't have that much large view for examining the vessels.

 ### Data augmentation